INFORMSJoC/2022.0372/README.md

 ## Reproduce numerical results

 To reproduce each table in the paper, please run the file with corresponding table number in the "src" directory.
+For example, to generate table 2, please run ```python src/table2_gen.py```.

 ## Support